peridio/docs/src/docs/reference/webhooks.md

 ## Deduplication

-The events that webhooks publish have a `prn` field that can be used for deduplication.
+The events that webhooks publish have a [PRN](/reference/peridio-resource-names) field that can be used for deduplication.

 ## Client endpoint requirements